 Mexico City is an amazing assault on the senses.
-Bustling, beautiful and bold, the Mexican capital is well endowed with sights to see and things to do, boasting everything from Aztec ruins and opulent 19th-century palaces to a whole galaxy of tasty street food to try out!
+Bustling, beautiful, and bold, the Mexican capital has the most delightful experiences waiting for travellers.
+From Aztec ruins and opulent palaces to a whole galaxy of tasty street food to try out!

 But let’s face it, the reputation of Mexico City as a ‘safe’ place isn’t a good one.
-This city is well known for its violence – and its murder rate is pretty much through the roof.
-Combine that with rampant petty theft and natural disasters for a perfect storm of urban safety issues.
+The city is known for its over abundance of people.
+Additionally, like all major cities, it’s no stranger to crime.

-- Is it Safe to Visit Mexico City Right Now?
+- Is Mexico City Safe to Visit Right Now?

-- 19 Top Safety Tips for Traveling to Mexico City
+- 18 Top Safety Tips for Travelling to Mexico City

 - Is Mexico City Safe to Travel Alone?